This post contains affiliate links.

 - Fill the washer drum with hot water.

-- Add two cups (500 ml) of white distilled vinegar to the filled drum.
+- Add two cups (500 ml) of white distilled vinegar (affiliate link to Amazon) to the filled drum.

 - Let the washer agitate for ten minutes.